jackdpage/pylux/docs/editor.rst

 Fixtures are the most fundamental concept in the plot file, and are necessary to have a functional, useful environment.

-``xn TEMPLATE``
+``xn name``
-    Add a new fixture to the plot.
-This will load the contents of the fixture file with name ``TEMPLATE`` into the new fixture, including any DMX functions.
-It also assigns a randomly generated UUID to the fixture.
-This command does not assign DMX values, you need to use ``xa`` for that.
+    Creata a new fixture from scratch with name ``name``.
+All other fields will be blank and the fixture will have no DMX functions associated with it.
+A new UUID is assigned.

+``xN template``
+    Create a new fixture and load the contents of the fixture template file ``template`` into it.
+Fixture template files should specify ``%UUID%`` in place of UUIDs to allow for automatic generation.
+Some fixture templates are included, others should be placed in ``~/.pylux/fixture/``.

 ``xc FIXTURE``
-    Add a new fixture to the plot, but instead of loading information from a fixture file, clone the contents of ``FIXTURE`` into this fixture.
-This will not assign any DMX values, even if the source fixture has had values assigned.
-A new UUID will be created for the fixture.
+    Create a new fixture and load the contents of an existing fixture into it, including any DMX functions and user-defined data.
+A new UUID is assigned.

 ``xl``
-    List all the fixtures in the plot.
-This will list the fixture's name (or type if it has no name), its UUID and also assign interface references to each fixture in the list.
+    List all fixtures in the plot file.
+Lists name, type and assigns interface references.

 ``xf TAG VALUE``
     List all the fixtures that match the specified criteria.
 Only list